AWebOfBrown/React-MQL-Manager/README.md

 React-MQL-Manager is an unopinionated, flexible set of modules allowing you to handle media queries in React (or JS generally) regardless of your approach to state management.
 It internally constructs [Media Query Lists](https://developer.mozilla.org/en-US/docs/Web/API/MediaQueryList) and provides an API allowing you to react to changes.

+If you are **not using a state-management library**, `React-MQL-Manager` exports a `<Provider>` component to pass your queries down your component tree, as well as a higher-order component: `withMediaQueries`, or alternatively, a `<MediaQueriesRenderProps>` component to wrap any child component that needs to access the queries match state.
+[See further here](https://github.com/AWebOfBrown/React-MQL-Manager/blob/master/documentation/withoutStateManagementLibs.md)

-At the libraries' core is the MQL-Manager class (not a React component) that internally constructs your Media Query Lists based on a simple `queries` argument you provide, like so:
+If you **are using a state-management library**, you will interact with the core class of the library, the MQL-Manager class.
+This class (not a React component) internally constructs your Media Query Lists based on a simple `queries` argument you provide, like so:

 ```javascript
 // ES Modules